North Carolina Association of Veterinary Technicians

 She has found a fantastic team with Mobile Laser Veterinary Services, doing dentals and surgeries and the gamut of wellness and sick animal visits.
 She is particularly interested in client education.
 In her spare time she fosters for the Wake County Animal Shelter, volunteers with Operation Catnip surgeries each month, and answers her neighbor’s endless questions about their pets.

-NAVTA Representative: Erin Clark, RVT
+NAVTA Representative: Lauren Poston, RVT

 Lauren Poston graduated from Central Carolina Community College in 2000 with her Associates Degree in Veterinary Medical Technology, and became a Registered Veterinary Technician that same year.
 She began her career in private practices and emergency medicine in Greensboro and Winston-Salem.
 After a few years as a stay at home mom, she returned to private practice in Salisbury and has been at the same practice for 12 years.
 During that time she has earned certification in her two favorite subjects, Abdominal Ultrasound and Cat Friendly.
 In 2022 she returned to the world of academia and began working on her Bachelor of Science degree at Appalachian State University.